15 Data Analyst Interview Questions and Answers

 What they’re really asking: Do you have basic statistical knowledge?

-Entry-level data analyst roles typically require at least a basic competency in statistics, as well as an understanding of how statistical analysis ties into business goals.
-List the types of statistical calculations you’ve used and what business insights those calculations yielded.
+Most entry-level data analyst roles will require at least a basic competency in statistics and an understanding of how statistical analysis ties into business goals.
+List the statistical calculations you’ve used and what business insights those calculations yielded.

-If you’ve ever worked with or created statistical models, use this opportunity to mention that as well.
+If you’ve ever worked with or created statistical models, mention that.
 If you’re not already, familiarise yourself with the following statistical concepts:

 Mean